Installing Vinyl Siding Around Windows

 Cutting and Installing the Siding

 Step 1: Place the piece of siding you intend to install underneath the window along the bottom edge.
-Hold it horizontally along the wall.
+Hold it horizontally along the wall and window.
 At the ¼ inch on both sides, mark the siding.
 This provides room for expansion.

 Step 2: Measure the distance from the inside top of the J channel up to the locking tab of the course below and subtract the ¼ inch.
 Put a marking on the siding to indicate where you intend to cut.
 Proceed to notch out the siding on the created marks.
 For vertical cuts, you should use tin snips while the straight edge should be cut using a utility knife.